 How to Design URL to REST Resource

-In this post, we will learn how to design URL for REST API and what are the best practices to design a URL to a resource.
-Finally, we will see a case studies of real-world examples.
+In this post, we will learn how to design a URL for REST API and the best practices for designing a URL for a resource.
+Finally, we will see case studies of real-world examples.

 In the previous post, we learned How to Identify REST Resources.
-Now it's time to assign URL to the identified resource.
+Now, it's time to assign a URL to the identified resource.

 How to Design URL to REST Resource

-Let's discuss in depth with examples and case studies.
+Let's discuss this in-depth with examples and case studies.

-Basically, URL is assigned to the extracted resource for identifying it.
-It is recommended to use the following formats for the URL.
+Basically, the URL is assigned to the extracted resource to identify it.
+The following formats are recommended for the URL:

 http(s)://{Domain name (:Port number)}/{A value indicating REST API}/{API version}/{path for identifying a resource}